 3) Saying goodbye

-The Elementary Meeting metaphor can even be employed to design a single session.
+You can even use the Elementary Meeting metaphor to design a single session.
 In this final example, Mike and Eric describe the end of a seminar using a sports-based Elementary Meeting, namely the ritual used at the start of a hockey game:

 “…the facilitator instructs participants to arrange themselves in two rows opposite each other, like ice hockey players before a match.
 They find themselves standing in pairs, one in front of the other.
 When he signals they shake hands, express a brief wish, and then step sideways to meet the next person.
 In just a couple of minutes, all of the 64 participants have exchanged a meaningful goodbye.”

 As you can see, when designing an event it’s worth investigating whether there’s an Elementary Meeting that will provide a familiar format for the entire meeting or a portion of it.
-Mike and Eric’s book is well worth reading for more examples of this approach, as well as a host of other fresh and innovative ideas about meeting design.
+Mike and Eric’s book is well worth reading for more examples of how to create breakthrough meeting designs, as well as a host of other fresh and innovative ideas about meeting design.